astrafy/demo-dbt/README.md

 # dbt demo

 This repository is a playground to learn how to use dbt and to test new features.
+It contains two dbt projects:
-It contains the famous jaffle shop data product from dbt labs.
+- dbt/jaffle_shop: the famous jaffle shop data product from dbt labs.
 The repository has evolved from the original code you will find on the official dbt labs github page as we have extended with new features, packages, macros, etc.
+- dbt/dim_modelling: playground project for dimensional modelling.
+This is inspired from this [article](https://docs.getdbt.com/blog/kimball-dimensional-model)

-This repository is not linked to a Gitlab CI pipelien on purpose as goal is to experiment quickly.
+This repository is not linked to a Gitlab CI pipeline on purpose as goal is to experiment quickly.

 ## Quickstart